SnShyk/Hci_project/phase2.md

 These are 2 tasks that we implement in our application .
 ### Feature Selecting: ###
-In this task we have to select feature what we want to do.Basically it is our main screen.
+In this task we have to select feature what we want to do.
+Basically it is our main screen.
 ### Wash Clothes: ###
 In this task we can wash clothes through our robot.